Marinmairnmarin/Marinmairnmarin.github.io/publications.md

   frameborder="0">
 </iframe>

-*Interpretation.* Calories appear roughly uniform across ratings, with no strong upward or downward trend.
-This suggests calorie count alone may be a weak predictor of recipe popularity.
+*Interpretation.*
+Although calories are fairly evenly spread across mid-range ratings, we observe a modest uptick in average calories at the highest rating bins.
+This suggests that while some home cooks prefer lighter recipes, there is a segment of users who reward richer, higher-calorie dishes with top scores—justifying calories as a useful feature in our prediction model.

 ---